 Fungal acne is a type of folliculitis called Pityrosporum folliculitis.
 “Folliculitis” means “inflammation of the hair follicles,” which gives this condition its acne-like appearance.

 It is essential to analyze the type of acne before treatment.
 These tiny papules or pustules look a lot like a small acne breakout.
 However, while comedonal acne can have various kinds and sizes of blemishes, fungal acne tends to appear uniform.
 Other common symptoms of fungal acne include redness, itching, and sometimes a stinging sensation.
 Fungal acne can be developed anywhere there is hair, though it is most common on the upper body, scalp, and face.

 No matter how small, each tiny hair on the face grows from an individual hair follicle.
 When a hair follicle becomes infected, a small bump develops.
 In fungal acne, infection occurs when a naturally occurring yeast on the skin, Malassezia yeast, proliferates abnormally.

 Comedonal acne can be treated with topical retinoids and drying agents.
 Moreover, stopping the overproduction of oils in the skin can effectively target comedones.

 If someone has closed comedones and inflammatory acne, he may need a prescription for systemic antibiotics.
 Alternatively, hormonal medication (such as contraceptives) can also help with severe cases of acne.

 However, antibiotics will not do much in case of fungal acne.
 Instead, the condition needs antifungal medication.
-First, try a topical antifungal cream, but more will be required if the case is severe.
+First, try a topical antifungal cream; more will be required if the issue is severe.